 - Prepare and present high-level corporate prospect findings in weekly development team meetings, as needed and organization-wide meetings, if applicable

 - Undergraduate rising junior or senior, or graduate student

 - Demonstrated interest in corporate relations, fundraising, and development is preferred, not required

-- Fundraising/development experience and international affairs and/or business coursework is preferred, not required
+- Fundraising/development experience and international affairs and/or business coursework is preferred, not require

 - Computers and Electronics –Proficiency with Microsoft Office Suite.
 Experience with Salesforce database is preferred, not required.